my2iu/Mozilla-JavaXPCom/tools/genifaces/README.md

 that points to the base of your Gecko source code.
 You also need to make two changes to the Gecko source code.

-- There's a problem getting `EnumerateInterfacesWhoseNamesStartWith()` to return all XPCOM interfaces.
-You can either hack up that method to return all the interfaces without filtering them, or possibly fix up `nsprpub\lib\libc\src\strstr.c` to allow an empty string to match all strings.
+- There's a problem getting `EnumerateInterfacesWhoseNamesStartWith()` in `xpcom/reflect/xptinfo/XPTInterfaceInfoManager.cpp` to return all XPCOM interfaces.
+You can either hack up that method to return all the interfaces without filtering them, or possibly fix up `nsprpub\lib\libc\src\strstr.c` to allow an empty string to match all strings for `PL_strnstr()`.

 - XPCOM now requires you to have JavaScript support to read constants.
 But access to the JavaScript interfaces is blocked by default in Firefox.
 You have to remove MOZ_DISABLE_EXPORT_JS=1 from the Firefox build files to get the JavaScript interfaces exported so they can be used here